Compare Travel Insurance in New Zealand

 - Professional or paid activities

 Always check your policy's adventure activities list before traveling.
 If an activity isn't explicitly covered or is on the exclusion list, you won't be covered for related injuries.
-Specialist adventure travel insurance covers extensive activities but costs 20-50% more than standard policies.
+Specialist adventure travel insurance covers a broader range of activities but tends to cost more than standard policies.

 How to Choose the Right Travel Insurance